enabling/diabling menus and toolbars in MorphoFrame

 sort by column, etc.

-#1 Updated by Matt Jones about 17 years ago
+#1 Updated by Matt Jones over 17 years ago

 New menu system based on the propagation of StateCHangeEvents has been designed